respoke/docs/src/client/javascript/getting-started.md

 ###JavaScript Library
 # Getting Started
+Getting up and running with Respoke is free, and only takes a few minutes.
+First you'll need to create a Respoke account, then include the Respoke Javascript library in your source code, and finally run a small bit of Javascript code to connect to Respoke.

 ## Create an account

-First [signup for a free Respoke account](https://portal.respoke.io/#/signup).
+The first thing you'll need to do before you can start using Respoke is to [signup for a free Respoke account](https://portal.respoke.io/#/signup).
+Once your account is setup, head to the Dev Portal and create a new app.

 Within the Respoke Dashboard you can create, manage and delete Respoke Apps.
 Clicking on a specific App lets you view your App ID, App Secret, whether you have Dev Mode enabled and App Roles (if any).

 ## Install Respoke